Juvenile delinquency: Punishment

 In 2020 a ruling abolished the death penalty for juveniles in Saudi Arabia.
 Despite this Mustafa Hashem al-Darwish was executed in June 2021.
 He was alleged to have of taken part in anti-government demonstrations at the age of 17. al-Darwish had been detained in May 2015 being placed in solitary confinement for years. al-Darwish claimed that he faced brutal torture and beatings and was forced to sign confessions.

 One criminal justice approach to juvenile delinquency is through the juvenile court systems.
 These courts are specifically for minors to be tried in.
 Sometimes, juvenile offenders are sent to adult prisons.
 In the United States, children as young as 8 can be tried and convicted as adults.
 Additionally, the United States was the only recorded country to sentence children as young as 13 to life sentences without parole also known as death in prison sentences.
 As of 2012, the Supreme Court has declared death in prison sentences unconstitutional for the vast majority of cases involving children.
 According to the US Department of Justice, about 3,600 children are housed in adult jails.

 According to a report released by the Prison Policy Initiative, over 48,000 children are held in juvenile detention centers or prisons in America.
 The worldwide number is unknown but UNICEF estimates that over 1 million children experience confinement in various countries.
 Juveniles in youth detention centers are sometimes subject to many of the same punishments as adults, such as solitary confinement, despite a younger age or the presence of disabilities.
 Due to the influx of minors in detention facilities due to the school to prison pipeline, education is increasingly becoming a concern.
 Children in juvenile detention have a compromised or nonexistent schooling which to a higher number of drop outs and failure to complete secondary education.

+Parents can carry vicarious liability for juvenile delinquency of their children.